-- Shaving cream or a shaving cream alternative is a necessity.
-This is why: Firstly, a shaving cream will moisturize the skin.
+Shaving cream or a shaving cream alternative is a necessity.
+This is why: Firstly, a shaving cream will moisturise the skin.
 Let the product absorb into the skin.
-Wetting the skin dampens the skin however, it also evaporates rather quickly.
+Wetting the skin dampens the skin, however, it also evaporates rather quickly.
 Shaving cream and the like retain moisture and also hold the hair upright which makes shaving easier.
 Look out for shaving foams that have a finely pored texture.
 This will increase the "slip" when shaving.
 Skin irritation and cuts will become infrequent while increasing the lifespan of blades.
-At Ecco Verde we offer a range of product that will facilitate a smoother shave such as the shaving block, universal shaving cream as well as shaving creams that are moisturizing and luxurious.
+At Ecco Verde we offer a range of product that will facilitate a smoother shave such as the shaving block, universal shaving cream as well as shaving creams that aremoisturisingandluxurious.

-- Replace the blades regularly.
-Old and worn out blades will only hinder the shaving result your after.
+Replace the blades regularly.
+Old and worn out blades will only hinder the shaving result.

-- Once all the hair is removed, it is important to get rid of any residues.
+Once all the hair is removed, it is important to get rid of any residues.
 This is easily achieved by rinsing the area with cold water.
 By doing so, the pores are locked.
-Dab the skin dry, most importantly, moisturize.
-Moisturizing the skin after shaving soothes it and prevents skin irritations from arising.
+Dab the skin dry, most importantly, moisturise.
+Moisturising the skin after shaving soothes it and prevents skin irritations from arising.